Biggles (film): Development

-As early as 1968, and inspired by the success of films such as The Blue Max, it was planned to make a film based on W.E.
-Johns' books entitled Biggles Sweeps The Skies scripted by Chris Bryant to be filmed in Algeria and financed by Universal Pictures.
+After the success of the war film The Blue Max (1966), a film based on W. E. Johns' books was planned in 1968.
+Financed by Universal Pictures, a script entitled Biggles Sweeps The Skies was written by Chris Bryant and to be filmed in Algeria.
 Pre-production work was completed, including building replica period aircraft.
-James Fox was tapped to play Biggles and even appeared in promotional material.
-However, the film was cancelled, due to budgetary and location problems.
+James Fox was tapped to play Biggles and even appeared in promotional material, until the film was cancelled, due to budgetary and location problems.

-Peter James bought the rights to the Biggles stories in 1976, but the film remained in development hell for several years.
-The film was produced by Kent Walwin's Yellowbill Films.
-Walwin had plans to make a series of Biggles adventures and other works, stating:
+In February 1976, Peter James bought the rights to the Biggles stories, but the film remained in development hell for several years.

-We want to do not only another 'Biggles', but other films… by buying rights in a whole slew of books, we foresaw the fact that we might be able to go on.
-We were looking for something with the quality of Bond, not just aesthetically in terms of what we could create, but financially.
-The subject lends itself to a mini-series – and there is almost certainly that somewhere down the line.
-And we could do another feature.
-What we are saying is that 'Biggles' is our Bond.

-In December 1979, Dudley Moore, who had just become a star with 10, said he would make the film in Europe after he finished Arthur.
+In December 1979, Dudley Moore, who had just become a star with 10, said he agreed to play Biggles and make the film in Europe after he finished Arthur (1981).

 In October 1980, Disney announced they would make Biggles as a co-production with producer Robert Stigwood.

-In April 1981, a newspaper report said that the movie would be produced by Kent Walwin of Yellowbill Productions, Jack Briley had written the script, Moore would star as Biggles and they hoped for Oliver Reed to play von Stalhein.
+In April 1981, a newspaper report said that the film would be produced by Kent Walwin of Yellowbill Productions, with a script from Jack Briley.
+Moore would star as Biggles and they hoped for Oliver Reed to play von Stalhein.

+Walwin had plans to make a series of Biggles adventures, stating:

-In February 1982, it was announced that Biggles would be played by Jeremy Irons, coming off Brideshead Revisited instead of Moore.
+In February 1982, it was announced that Biggles would be played by Jeremy Irons, coming off the 1981 television serial Brideshead Revisited.

-John Hough had already directed several movies for Hammer Films and Walt Disney Productions in the United States, and had had box office hits with Dirty Mary, Crazy Larry and Escape to Witch Mountain.
-He had read the Biggles books as a child and was available after a deal to direct a James Bond film fell through.
-He was attracted by the unconventional story and signed to direct in November 1984.
-Neil Dickson was cast as Biggles after the producers and Hough saw his performance in the miniseries A.D.
-Like Hough, he was a fan of the novels and was thrilled at getting the chance to play the character.
-Alex Hyde-White landed the role of Jim based on his work in The First Olympics: Athens 1896.
+John Hough signed to direct in November 1984.
+He had read the Biggles books as a child, was attracted by the unconventional story, and was available after a deal to direct a James Bond film fell through.

+Neil Dickson was cast as Biggles after the producers and Hough saw his performance in the 1985 miniseries A.D.
+Like Hough, Dickson was a fan of the novels and was thrilled at getting the chance to play the character.
+Alex Hyde-White landed the role of Jim Ferguson based on his work in the 1984 miniseries The First Olympics: Athens 1896.
 The two leads became friends during filming.